How do you personally and professionally relate to water and/or space technologies?

 One of my proudest professional achievements was publishing research that evaluated the performance of atmospheric correction algorithms for coastal and aquatic remote sensing.
 In this work, I assessed widely used methods – including those distributed by NASA – and demonstrated that approaches designed primarily for land can introduce significant errors when applied over water, particularly in optically complex coastal environments.
 By identifying the sources of these biases and proposing water-appropriate correction strategies, my research helped improve the understanding of how atmospheric correction should be applied for aquatic applications.
 It was especially rewarding to see this work subsequently cited by NASA and others and contribute to improvements in operational atmospheric correction products used for water remote sensing.

-Can you tell us about your current position as a Remote Sensing Specialist at TCarta?
+Can you tell us about your current work as an independent remote sensing contractor?

 Please explain how Satellite-Derived Bathymetry (SDB) works.
 What are the advantages and disadvantages, and how are they best integrated with remote sensing data?